Create these unique holiday plates your guests will love – use clear glass plates from the dollar store, fabric, and Mod Podge.

 Hi guys!
 I’m Amy from My 3 Monsters and I’m thrilled to be here today.
 Mod Podge is one of my all-time favorite decoupage mediums.
 There is NO END to what it can do!
 Seriously, y’all — on my blog I have used it to make over everything from dressy shoes to a drink cooler.

-This holiday season I really wanted some red plaid dinner plates to pair with the white embossed snowflake salad plates I use every year.
-The only problem is . . . you can’t just up-and-buy red plaid plates anywhere.
+This holiday season, I really wanted some red plaid dinner plates to pair with the white embossed snowflake salad plates I use every year.
+The only problem is, I wasn’t able to find the plates I wanted for purchase anywhere.

 At least not the kind I was dreaming of, or in my budget.
 Undaunted, I decided to make my own out of clear glass plates that are available at most dollar stores.